quangson05dt1/vef_FinalProject_Heritage-Health-Prize/README.md

 <a href="https://github.com/quangson05dt1/vef_FinalProject_Heritage-Health-Prize/tree/main/2.Feature%20Engineering">Click here go to folder</a>

 ## Clean data:
+Fill zero with numberic

-Fill zero with numberic, fill 'UNKNOWN' with category data.
+Fill 'UNKNOWN' with category data.
 ## Transform data:
-Category to numberic data by: unique, sum total, min, max, average, std.
+- Category to numberic data by: unique, sum total, min, max, average, std.
+- Count the number of iterations of elements in catalogy variables: Specialty, PlaceSvc, PrimaryConditionGroup, ProcedureGroup, PrimaryConditionGroup
+- Count the number of iterations of new catalogy variables: PrimaryConditionGroup&Specialty, ProcedureGroup&Specialty, ProcedureGroup&PrimaryConditionGroup, PrimaryConditionGroup&PlaceSvc

 ## Merge all data member to one file "modelling_set".